 She didn’t want to make love.
 She was frustrated and resentful.

-If you can relate to this, here are 3 tips you may find helpful.
+If you can relate to this story about resentment, here are 3 tips you may find helpful.

-1. Think about a time you needed grace.
+1. Instead of resentment, think about a time you needed grace.

 This is particularly helpful if your husband’s slights against you are rather minor.
 He didn’t pick up his laundry.
 He forgot to swing by the store.
 He was late to your kid’s parent/teacher conference.
 He said something that was hurtful to you, even if he didn’t intend it to be.

 We all need grace.
 All of us.
 I’m not saying don’t express your disappointment or desire for him to step up his game a bit (“be on time, please”), but who among us hasn’t done many of these same things.
 We slighted someone we love and we needed grace.

 Sometimes when we can remember a time we needed grace (and received it!), we are more likely to forgive our husband and choose to let the resentment go.